MTC History

 The Harold and Mimi Steinberg Charitable Trust makes the largest multi-year grant in the history of MTC, partially supporting two productions each season as well as a portion of the Education Program.

-Lynne Meadow directs The Loman Family Picnic by Donald Margulies, with Christine Baranski and Peter Friedman.
+Lynne Meadow directs the world premiere of The Loman Family Picnic by Donald Margulies, with Christine Baranski and Peter Friedman.

-American Premiere of Putting It Together, a revue of the songs of Stephen Sondheim, brings Julie Andrews back to the New York Stage after an absence of more than 30 years.
+The American premiere of Putting It Together, a revue of the songs of Stephen Sondheim, brings Julie Andrews back to the New York Stage after an absence of more than 30 years.

 1994

-World Premiere of Terrence McNally’s Love!
+The world premiere of Terrence McNally’s Love!
 Valour!
-Compassion! with Nathan Lane moves to Broadway and wins the 1995 Tony Award for Best Play.
+Compassion!, directed by Joe Mantello with John Glover, Anthony Heald, John Benjamin Hickey and Nathan Lane, moves to Broadway and wins the 1995 Tony Award for Best Play.

 1995